HUST scientist in lockdown: Covid-19 changes the way we do science

 Although Associate Professor Phan Trung Nghia is proud of his “minor contribution to the fight against the coronavirus”, he does not wish his products to come into a wider use because “when that happens, it is obvious the environment we are living in is no longer safe,” he said.

-Reporting by Hong Hanh; Translating by My Hanh; and Editing by Hanh Pham.
+Reporting by Hong Hanh; Editing by Hanh Pham.